Cray-HPE/docs-csm/install/deploy_management_nodes.md

    ncn# weave --local status connections | grep failed
    ```

    If the check is successful, there will be no output.
 If you see messages like `IP allocation was seeded by different peers`, then weave looks to have split-brained.
-At this point, it is necessary to wipe the NCNs and start the PXE boot again:
+   At this point it is necessary to wipe the NCNs and start the PXE boot again:

    1. Wipe the NCNs using the 'Basic Wipe' section of [Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md).
    1. Return to the 'Boot the **Storage Nodes**' step of [Deploy Management Nodes](#deploy_management_nodes) section above.

 <a name="optional-validation"></a>

 ### 5.2 Optional Validation

    1. Verify `etcd` is running outside Kubernetes on master nodes